infor-design/enterprise-wc/src/ids-progress-bar/README.md

 ### Converting from 4.x

-The IDS Progress component is now a WebComponent.
+The IDS Progress Bar component is now a WebComponent.
 Instead of using classes to define it, it is done directly with a custom element and attributes:

 ```html
 <!-- 4.x progress example -->